 counterclockwise on Desert View.
 But you shouldn't go straight west, as

 will be geodes as well as chips and slabs.

 of red rock.
 Fun stuff.
 Leave it where you found it.

-encounter on Lizard Foot 0.4 miles from the parking area.
-Buffalo Head
+encounter after you pedal Lizard Foot 0.4 miles from the parking area.

 Henry Mountains to the southwest.